santi-go/Consensus/README.md

 ### Up docker

+For development, you need rebuild image of consensus-api, to do so use:

+`docker-compose up --build`

+Or rebuild only the consensus-api image:

+`docker-compose build api`

+If you just want to launch the application without reloading to the latest version of the API, use:

 `docker-compose up`

 After the docker container is up, you have a build watcher that keeps track of changes.